 Advisory Fees - In general, advisory fees are paid at the time the Company signs an engagement letter, during the course of the engagement or when an engagement is completed.
 In some circumstances, and as a function of the terms of an engagement letter, the Company may receive retainer fees for financial advisory services concurrent with, or soon after, the execution of the engagement letter where the engagement letter will specify a future service period associated with that fee.
 In such circumstances, these retainer fees are initially recorded as deferred revenue, which is recorded in Other Current Liabilities on the Consolidated Statements of Financial Condition, and subsequently recognized as advisory fee revenue in Investment Banking Revenue on the Consolidated Statements of Operations during the applicable time period within which the service is rendered.
-Revenues related to fairness or valuation opinions are recognized when the opinion has been rendered and delivered to the client and all other requirements for revenue recognition are satisfied.
-Success fees for advisory services, such as merger and acquisition ("M&A") advice, are recognized when the transaction(s) or event(s) are determined to be completed and all other requirements for revenue recognition are satisfied.
-In the event the Company was to receive an opinion or success fee in advance of the completion conditions noted above, such fee would initially be recorded as deferred revenue in Other Current Liabilities on the Consolidated Statements of Operations when the condition and subsequently recognized as advisory fee revenue in Other Current Liabilities on the Consolidated Statements of Poprations are satisfied.
-In the event the Company was to receive an opinion or success fee in advance of the completion condition and subsequently recognized as advisory fee revenue in Other Current Liabilities on the Consolidated Statements of Financial Condition and subsequently recognized as advisory fee revenue in Investment Banking Revenue on the Consoli
+Revenues related to fairness or valuation opinions are recognized when the opinion has been rendered and delivered to the client and all other requirements for revenue recognized when the transaction(s) or event(s) are determined to be completed and all other requirements for revenue recognition are satisfied.
+In the event the Company was to receive an opinion or success fee in advance of the completion conditions noted above, such fee would initially be recorded as deferred revenue in Other Current Liabilities on the Consolidated Statements of Financial Condition and subsequently recognized as advisory fee revenue in Other Current Liabilities on the Consolidated Statements of Financial Condition and subsequently recognized as deferred revenue in Other Current Liabilities on the Consolidated Statements of Financial Condition and subsequently recognized as deferred revenue in Other Current Liabilities on the Consolidated Statements of Financial Condition and subsequently recognized as advisory fee revenue in Investment Banking Revenue on the Consolidated Statements of Operations when the conditions of completion have been satisfied.